 Implant removal en-bloc

-Every patient who decides to have breast augmentation with implants should be aware that further surgery will be necessary during her life.
-Whether the implant will be changed or removed, an additional breast lift and/or autologous fat treatment should be discussed in due course.
+Every patient who decides to have breast augmentation with implants should be aware that another operation will be necessary later in life.
+Whether implants are changed or removed, an additional breast lift and/or autologous fat treatment is performed should be discussed at the appropriate time.
+This is completely independent of whether the procedure is intended for medical or aesthetic reasons.
 The many sources of information on the Internet cannot replace a consultation with an experienced specialist in plastic and aesthetic surgery.
 We will be happy to assist you!

 What is the life expectancy of breast implants?

 The durability of breast implants is limited: There is no lifetime guarantee or lifetime durability, this also applies to modern breast implants.
 However, they are designed to last a long time.
 Implants are constantly being further developed, especially the resistance of the usually multi-layered outer shell and the dimensionally stable filling material.
 A rupture (synonym for tear) can occur with a probability of about one percent per year.
 This means that after about ten years the implants show a defect in ten percent of the women.
 Consequently, the implants inserted must be removed or replaced for medical reasons at the latest after their service life has expired.
 You can find more information about the different modern implants on the page breast augmentation with implants.
 There you can also find out more about the designs.
 Round implants tend to shape a plump breast while ergonomic breast implants are recommended for a natural breast.
 On the mentioned page, the characteristics and the quality of the products of the different manufacturers (among others B-Lite) are also discussed.